woodardjoshua/API_AgAnalytics/Readme.txt

 Requirements:
 -Install gdal, fiona, shapely, and geopandas from https://www.lfd.uci.edu/~gohlke/pythonlibs/ -Install all other dependences including pandas, descartes, requests, jupyter, and any others.
--Obtain an API key (free) from https://ag-analytics.org/ApiDeveloper
+-Obtain an API key for those that require it via https://analytics.ag/Session/SignInToAPIPayment.

 In all the below four apis followings steps are followed in jupyter notebooks
                i)CLU